olivierdegrooteecon/Dynamic-model-of-effort-choice/README.md

 Simulation and estimation of toy model in De Groote, O., 2022.
 A Dynamic Model of Effort Choice in High School.
 TSE working paper - 1002.

 See comments in do file for further explanation.
+Dataset or path not required to run entire do file.